Have the freshest free hiking tips sent to you each month!

 Certain reptiles and mammals can mean trouble if you happen to mis-read their body language.

-What about safety for women hikers travelling through rattlesnake country?
+What about safety for women hikers traveling through rattlesnake country?

 Or after a cougar sighting?